 As part of your second placement, you will undertake a small-scale research project exploring your subject in relation to schools and society.
 You will also have the opportunity to undertake a short placement in an alternative educational setting, such as a special school, to further personalise your training and support your ongoing professional development.

 Teaching methods and assessment

-Your practical teaching will be assessed by University tutors and school-based mentors/coordinators and moderated by external examiners.
+Your practical teaching will be assessed by University tutors and school-based ITE leads and moderated by external examiners.
 All elements of your work across the year will be taken into account and there are no written exams.

 You will need to demonstrate your practical abilities as a teacher and your theoretical understanding of this practice and must fulfil the requirements for the Teacher Standards by the end of the course.
 We take an holistic approach to assessing whether you have met the standards that avoids gathering pieces of evidence to tick off boxes.
 Our key message is that if you are engaging successfully with all elements of your course you will be meeting the standards.

 Before being recommended for Qualified Teacher Status (QTS), you must be able to demonstrate competence in maths and English.
 At interview we will discuss your current level of ability and if needed, we will direct you to resources to engage with before the course.
 Throughout the course you will be supported to develop further to ensure you are fully competent by the end of your course.